mahoney1/docs/commercial-paper-query-tutorial-meta.md

 You have learned how to add queries and upgrade your existing Commercial paper contract using the IBM Blockchain Platform VSCode extension, and use features from Hyperledger Fabric's new programming model.
 Take time to peruse the transaction (query) functions in both `papercontract.js` and the Query class file `query.js` under the `lib` directory.
 Also, take time to peruse the client application `queryapp.js`.

 Finally, you've shown how to render the history results - ie history of a Commercial Paper asset - in a simple browser-based HTML application.
 The final tutorial (which is based on this), will be to show only 'deltas' or changes during the lifecycle.

+As a last step, it is good practice to close out your current folders in VSCode, in preparation for the next tutorial - adding smart contract functionality to query only the 'deltas' for the history of a particular asset - this will be the 3rd tutorial in the series

 Thank you for completing this!